Anger in Marseille after French govt orders bars closed to curb coronavirus | Health

 Anger in Marseille after French govt orders bars closed to curb coronavirus

-Civic leaders in Marseille reacted with anger on Thursday to the closure of the city's bars and restaurants, saying they had not been consulted by the French government which ordered the measures to contain an upsurge in COVID-19 cases.
+Civic leaders in Marseille reacted angrily on Thursday to the closure of the city's bars and restaurants, saying they had not been consulted by the French government which ordered the measures to contain an upsurge in COVID-19 cases.

-"I'm asking the government for 10 days before the new measures come into effect", Payan also said.
-Renaud Muselier, president of the regional council of Provence-Alpes-Cote d'Azur, which includes Marseille, said the closures amounted to a collective punishment for people in his region.

-"This decision is unilateral, ill-conceived and unfair," Muselier wrote on Twitter.
 Responding to the criticism, Veran tweeted that the bar and restaurant closures were designed to protect people in Marseille because the epidemic was worsening, and that he had given advance notice to local officials.
+Health officials in the city have warned that intensive care capacities are close to overload.
+Nationally, French health authorities on Wednesday reported 13,072 new confirmed COVID-19 cases over 24 hours.

-Paris mayor Anne Hidalgo also expressed her disagreement after the French capital and its suburbs were declared on Wednesday "reinforced danger zones" meaning bars and restaurants will have to close at 10 pm at the latest.
-Hidalgo said in a video broadcast on BFM TV that the new measures were ordered without consultation.
+Paris mayor Anne Hidalgo also expressed her disagreement after the French capital and its suburbs were declared on Wednesday "reinforced danger zones", meaning bars and restaurants will have to close at 10 pm.
+"It's already hard for us.
+There are no tourists, the French tourists don't come to Paris either.
+Our turnover is down 50 percent", Bruno Gabenne, who works at La Fontaine Sully brasserie in Paris, told Reuters.

+"It's going to change things a lot because the clients will certainly come earlier to have some drinks, not to eat, so it's the end for the restaurant", Paris "Au Bouquet Saint Paul" bistrot manager Julien Fabre also said.

 - READ MORE ON: